-- How is the data organised or segmented?
+- How is the data organized or segmented?
 How is the data being segmented so it contains the most pertinent consumer discussions around your specific area of interest?

-- How is the data being analysed and are actionable insights delivered?
+- How is the data being analyzed and are actionable insights delivered?
 Is sentiment purely done by automated technology or by human analysis, or both?

 - Can key influencers be readily identified?
 To decide how to escalate a negative mention you need to see how important the site is.

 - How actionable are the insights and how should they be implemented?
 While data can be informational, consumer-generated media insights are the powerful building blocks.